Designing the Squiggly Career

 Looking at the infographic I put together (with the help of AI) to tell the story of my journey, my head started spinning a little.
 Adele was entirely right.
 I must admit, my career journey has been fun!
 There have been sweat and tears along the way as well.
 I designed this journey by intention and looking back, strangely everything makes sense.
 I have been handpicked for jobs and faced quite a few rejections.

 The upside of getting rejected?
 You wonder: what would you do if you weren’t afraid?
 The striving to be excellent (I’ve been blessed with a ton of drive) keeps you up at night but also brings out the most creative side of you.
 A rejection is sometimes simply a redirection.
-The universe telling you “Not there, you are supposed to be over here”.
+The universe telling you “Not there, you are meant to be elsewhere”.

 Have I felt mad sometimes?
 Burning with a flame to fix experiences that are broken?
 Honestly, yes, sometimes.
-I have systematically studied failure and think we can learn from failure and do better – create better human experiences for better outcomes for humans.
+I have systematically studied failure and think we can learn from failure and do better.
+Create better human experiences to improve lives.
 Everyone wins.
 When done purposefully, even the planet comes out a winner.

 I appreciate the care the QTIC team put into intentionally matching me with a mentor who can guide me in shaping my consulting and startup to have the most strategic impact.
 Exciting times ahead!